Why Do You Need To Research Your Plastic Surgeon

 KnowX.com, a site that specializes in background checks and businesses, may also have information for a fee.

 You can also find information by just typing your plastic surgeon's name into Google or another search engine.
+You might be inundated with information, some useful and some not so useful, but it is a good place to check.

 Verifying A Surgery Center's Accreditation

-If your surgery is to be performed at an onsite or ambulatory surgery center make sure the center is accredited!
+If your surgery is to be performed at an office or ambulatory surgery center make sure the center is accredited!
 Accreditation will help you ensure that the center is well equipped, has equipment to properly sterilize instruments, has an emergency protocol and proper emergency equipment such as a crash cart, and is easily accessible to emergency vehicles.

 You can check on the accreditation of a surgery center with: